 Linux.
 In Linux, kernel and modules addresses are mapped in different regions.
-The base address of the kernel is in the 0xfffffff8000000-0xfffffffc000000 address range, and there are only 64 slots where the kernel can start (aligned at 16 MB).
-For the modules, the base address can start in the range of 0xfffffffc000000-0xffffffffc0000000-0xffffffffc0000000, and 1,024 slots are available for base addresses for the modules (aligned at 4 KB).
-To find the base address of each region, we sequentially scan those slots.
+The base address of the kernel is in the 0xffffffff80000000-0xffffffffc0000000 address range, and there are only 64 slots where the kernel can start (aligned with 16 MB mask).
+For the module addresses, the base address can start in the range of 0xffffffffc0000000-0xfffffffffc0400000, and 1,024 slots are available for base addresses for the modules (aligned with 4 KB mask).
+To find the base address of each region, we sequentially scan those slots from start to end.

 After successfully determining the base address of the region, we find the end address of each region as follows.
-For the kernel, since it is always mapped as a whole chunk in Linux, we set the first found unmapped page from the kernel base address as the end address of the kernel area.
+For the kernel, since it is always mapped as a whole chunk in Linux, we set the end address as the first unmapped page that can be found starting from the kernel base address.
 For the modules, while each module is mapped as a chunk, there is a region of unmapped pages between the modules.
 Thus, finding unmapped pages in the region can only tell the number of modules loaded in the area.
 To identify the end of module mapping area from this information, we use the number of modules that is currently loaded in the OS.
 This is available through a user level program 1smod, which shows the list of currently loaded modules.
 If the number of detected unmapped region matches the total number of modules, we set the end address at that point.

 Windows.
 Unlike Linux, Windows does not have separated areas for kernel and driver mappings.
-Specifically, kernel pages and driver pages can both lie in the same address range of 0xffff8000000000-0xffff80400000000.
-To distinguish between kernel pages and drivers, we use the following facts: 1) all kernel pages in Windows are mapped with executable permission, 2) the kernel uses a page size of 2 MB, and its total size is at most 6 pages (12 MB in size for the tested version of Windows 10), and 3) the kernel can either come first or come last.
+Specifically, kernel pages and driver pages can both lie in the same address range of 0xfffff8000000000-0xfffff8040000000.
+To distinguish between kernel pages and drivers, we use the following facts: 1) all kernel pages in Windows are mapped with executable permission, 2) the kernel uses a page size of 2 MB, and its total size is at most 6 pages (12 MB in size for the tested version of Windows 10), and 3) the kernel can either come in front of drivers or come after.